johnathanhuutri/CTFWriteup/online/cloudfoxable/backwards/README.md

 ## Using aws-cli

 This challenge doesn't give us IAM Role but something seems like a resource, our job is to find out which role interact with this resource.
-First, we need to list all rule that this account has:
+First, we need to list all role that this account has:

 ```
 aws --profile cloudfoxable iam list-roles